metaopt/torchopt/README.md

 ### Differentiable

 On top of the same optimization function as `torch.optim`, an important benefit of functional optimizer is that one can implement differentiable optimization easily.
 This is particularly helpful when the algorithm requires to differentiate through optimization update (such as meta learning practices).
 We take as the inputs the gradients and optimizer states, use non-in-place operators to compute and output the updates.
 The processes can be automatically implemented, with the only need from users being to pass the argument `inplace=False` to the functions.
-You canCheck [Explicit Gradient](#explicit-gradient) functional API for example.
+You can check [Explicit Gradient](#explicit-gradient) functional API for example.

 --------------------------------------------------------------------------------